Premier League: How much money each team received after 2024/25 season ended

 - Newly-promoted sides Leicester City, Ipswich Town and Southampton were relegated after one season

-The 2024/25 Premier League season has ended, and Liverpool have been crowned as the champions, while all clubs have learnt their fate financially after Sunday's final day.
+The 2024/25 Premier League season has ended, and Liverpool have been crowned as the champions.

 Arne Slot stunned English football by leading Liverpool to the Premier League title in his first season after stepping into the big shoes left by former boss Jürgen Klopp.